solent-eng/solent/README.md

 pip install pygame
 # or: pip3 install hg+https://bitbucket.org/pygame/pygame

-# Run a demo of what we are building in solent.client.term
+# Run a demo of what we are building in solent.term
-python -m solent.client.games.demo_experience --win
+python -m solent.draft.turn_based_game --win

 # Run a demo of the concurrency system we are building in solent.eng
 python -m solent.eng.scenarios